Admin

 WRITTEN PUBLIC COMMENTS

-The Board accepts written comments.
-Comments from stakeholder groups and other members of the public may be e-mailed to [email protected]; all comments will be distributed to the Board of Education members.
+The Board accepts written comments from the public, which may be e-mailed; all comments will be distributed to the Board of Education members.
 By sending an e-mail, submitters acknowledge that any e-mail, including the contents of the e-mail, the full name, and the e-mail address from which they are sent are subject to disclosure under the Maryland Public Information Act (MPIA).

 SPEAKING AT THE BOARD MEETINGS